jorditorresBCN/Assignments-2017/Lab01.md

 Include this file in your local repository on your labtop with the name `Lab1.WordCount.pynb`.
 ### Task 1.13:
 Update your remote github repository with the updated `README.md`and the two new files `Lab1.AWSterminal.png` and `Lab1.WordCount.pynb` using the `git`commands `add`, `commit` and `push`.
-### Task 1.14:
+### Task 1.14: (optional)
+What are Stop Words?
+When working with text mining applications, we often hear of the term “Stop Word Removal".
+Create a new version of your program that remove the stop words in our example file with the name `Lab1.WordCountStopWordsRemoved.pynb` and update your remote github repository with this new file

+### Task 1.15:
-Submit to the RACO a short txt file including **before the deadline**:
+Submit **before the deadline** to the RACO a short ".txt" file including:

 1. Group number
 2. name and email of the members of this group
-3. github url.
+3. github url that contains your lab answers
+4. indicate if you did or not the optional task and why
-4. add any comment that you consider necessary.
+5. add any comment that you consider necessary.